chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 #### b) Identify when treatment changed for the first time

 We generate a variable F_g equal to the period when group g's treatment changes for the first time.
 The modulus of F_g divided by 4 is equal to zero is g's treatment changed for the first time in a period when the outcome is non missing, it is equal to 1 (resp.
 2, 3) if g's treatment changed for the first time 3 (resp.
 2, 1) periods before a period when the outcome is non missing.
-We add 1 to this modulus to create the aforementioned partition variable.
+The aforementioned partition variable is 0 for never-switchers and pre-switch cells of switchers.
+For post-switch cells of groups switching on a period divisible by 4, it is equal to 1.
+Lastly, for post-switch cells of groups switching 1, 2 or 3 periods prior to a non-missing outcome period, it is equal to 4 minus their modulus plus 1.

 <table>
   <tr>